 Climatic factors can alter the water balance in a watershed, leading to changes in the hydrological regime.
-This study analyzes the variation in the average daily flow of the Balsillas River at the outlet of the watershed for three different GHG emission scenarios: RCP 2.6, 4.5, and 8.5.
-The future average daily flow of the Balsillas River watershed was expected to increase in all three emission scenarios.
+We analyzed the variation in the average daily hydrologic flow of the Balsillas River at the outlet of the watershed for three different climate change scenarios: RCP 2.6, 4.5, and 8.5.
+We expected the future average daily flow of the Balsillas River watershed to increase for all three scenarios.

-The average flow was approximately 1.28 m3/s for RCP 2.6, which corresponds to an increase of 5.2% with respect to the reference period.
-On the other hand, the average simulated flows for RCP 4.5 correspond to 1.24 m3/s and represent an increase of 2.1%, and for scenario RCP 8.5, the flow data presented an average of 1.29 m3/s, which indicates an increase of approximately 6% as compared to the historical flow data of the watershed.
-The impact is significantly higher in the latter, which could be attributed to a greater increase in precipitation and decrease in temperature.
+The average simulated flow was approximately 1.28 m3 s-1 for RCP 2.6, which represents an increase of 5.2% with respect to the reference period.
+The average simulated flow for RCP 4.5 was 1.24 m3 s-1, representing an increase of 2.1%, and the flow was 1.29 m3 s-1 for RCP 8.5, representing an increase of approximately 6%.
+The impact of climate change is?/on the hydrologic flow was? highest for scenario RCP 8.5, which could be attributed to a greater increase in precipitation and decrease in temperature.

-For the different GHG emission scenarios evaluated, the results show an increase in the average flow with respect to the base period, which suggests that in the future, an increase in water yield is represented by greater water availability in the watershed, indicating that water resources could be sufficient to sustain the population's socioeconomic activities and ecological conditions.
-However, an effective and appropriate water resource management system must be implemented in the watershed to avoid a decline in water resources in terms of quantity and quality associated to land use pressures, especially during dry seasons.
-The increase in flows is directly related to the increase in precipitation, which can cause floods in the watershed.
-It is important to note that the objective of this research study is centered on evaluating the impacts of climate change on average streamflow conditions.
-As such, the analysis of extreme events can be addressed in future studies.
+For the different climate change scenarios, the results show an increase in the average hydrologic flow compared to the base period.
+This suggests that in the future, an increase in water yield leads to greater water availability in the watershed, such that water resources could be sufficient to sustain the population's socioeconomic activities and ecological conditions.
+However, an effective and appropriate water resource management system must be implemented in the watershed to avoid a decline in the quantity and quality of water resources associated with land use pressures, especially during the dry season.
+The predicted increased flows are directly related to the increase in precipitation, which can cause floods in the watershed.
+It is important to note that the objective of our study was to evaluate the impact of climate change on average streamflow conditions.
+Future studies could analyze the impact of extreme events.

 4. Discussion

-According to the results of Zhang et al. (2019), difficulties in reproducing high runoff values are common because hydrological model theories and model calibration criteria are attributable to the theory of runoff production.
-For example, the GWLF model assumes that runoff is not generated until the soil moisture content of the aeration zone reaches field capacity.
-This assumption may not be valid during intense rainfall as these events can produce runoff when soils are not completely filled with water due to insufficient infiltration, which is not simulated in this model.
-Therefore, modifying the model structure to include unsaturated runoff during heavy rainfall events may result in improved hydrologic simulations during these periods.
+According to Zhang et al. (2019), hydrological models have difficulty reproducing high runoff values because their underlying? theories and model calibration criteria use an incorrect/inadequate? theory of runoff production.
+For example, the GWLF model assumes that runoff does not occur until the soil moisture content of the aeration zone reaches field capacity.
+This assumption may not be valid during intense rainfall, as these events can produce runoff when soils are not completely saturated due to insufficient infiltration, which is not simulated by the model.
+Therefore, modifying the model to include unsaturated runoff during heavy rainfall events may improve hydrological simulations during these periods.

-The most sensitive parameters in the model are the curve number and AWC, as they mainly control the amount of runoff generated by the watershed.
-This is primarily due to the curve number representing the level of permeability in the study area, which may or may not favor infiltration.
-Furthermore, the AWC represents the soil’s water content, which represents the volume of water that is been absorbed prior to soil saturation.
+The most sensitive model parameters are the curve number and AWC, which together control the amount of runoff generated within the watershed.
+This is because the curve number represents the soil? permeability in the study area, and thus whether infiltration is favored, while AWC represents the soil water content that has been absorbed prior to soil saturation.